Continuous variable quantum key distribution with two-mode squeezed states: Methods

 \subsection{Acknowledgments}

-This work was supported by the Danish Agency for Science Technology and Innovation (no. 274-07- 0509).
+This work was supported by the Danish Agency for Science Technology and Innovation (no. 274-07-0509).
 M.L acknowledges the Danish Council for Technology and Production Sciences (no. 10-093584).
-V.C.U. and R.F. were supported by the projects no. MSM 6198959213 and no. LC06007 of the Czech Ministry of Education, V.C.U. was supported by the project no. P205/10/P32 of the Grant Agency of Czech Republic, R.F. acknowledges the support from Alexander von Humboldt Foundation
+V.C.U. was supported by the project no. P205/10/P32 of the Grant Agency of Czech Republic, R.F. acknowledges the support from grant P205/12/0577 of GA \v CR.